CLAIRE-COVID-T4/covid-data/README.md

  - `diseases/`: a collection of gene to disease mappings
  - `uniprot_features`: additional gene features gathered from UniProt [12]

 In the `code` folder you will find the code used to create compact representations of the GO-terms.
-Instead, in the `data_GO_terms` folder you will find the generated clusters and embeddings.
+Instead, in the `GO_terms` folder you will find the generated clusters and embeddings.

 ## Content Details